ameyrupji-com/ameyrupji.com-iac/README.md

 [![CircleCI](https://circleci.com/gh/ameyrupji-com/ameyrupji.com-iac.svg?style=svg)](https://circleci.com/gh/ameyrupji-com/ameyrupji.com-iac)

-GitHub repository to create the necessary infrastructure to host my website accross muliple cloud providers (AWS, Google).
-This repository uses Terraform to create the required infastructure to enable feature deplopyment and easy testability of the website.
+This GitHub repository contains the code to create the infrastructure necessary to host my website across multiple cloud providers (AWS, Google).
+I am using Terraform to create the required infrastructure to enable feature deployment and easy testability of the website.

-This code demonstrates my ability to work with cloud providers using terraform to build, change, and version infrastructure safely and efficiently.
-I am using CircleCI to build and deploy my website using enterprise style deployment pattern by using feature branch deployment.
+This code demonstrates my ability to work with multiple cloud providers using terraform to build, change, and version infrastructure safely and efficiently.
+I am using CircleCI to build and deploy my infrastructure using enterprise style deployment pattern by using feature branch deployment.

 Please feel free to use any part of this repository.
-If you find this useful please dont forget to Star or Folk this repository.
-If there are things that you would like me to improve in this code feel free to point it out via email or by creating an Issue.
+If you find this useful please Star or Folk this repository.
+If there is any suggestion for improvement within this code feel free to shoot me an email or create an issue.

 ### Daigram
 ![Infrastructure Diagram](/images/ameyrupji.com-blueprint.png)